 - The Glenbow Museum houses an extraordinary collection of objects related to local history.

 For a pleasurable stay, Calgary has a vast number of hotels, motels, and guest houses.
-In addition to the 5-star hotel Le Germain, there are a number of 4-star hotels in the city like Westin, Hyatt Regency, and Fairmont Palliser, etc. The 3-star hotels in the city include Staybridge, Clarion, Greenwood Inn, Ramada, Marriott, Best Western, and many more.
+In addition to the 5-star hotel Le Germain, there are a number of 4-star hotels in the city like Westin, Hyatt Regency, Fairmont Palliser, etc. The 3-star hotels in the city include Staybridge, Clarion, Greenwood Inn, Ramada, Marriott, Best Western, and many more.
 You can also enjoy budget accommodation at several motels.